leocomelli/ght/README.md

   -h, --help                 help for repo
-  -n, --name string          the name of the repository -o, --owner string         the name of the owner, can be an organization or an authenticated user -t, --template string      the name of the JSON file contains the template, can be a local or remote file -l, --topics strings       an array of topics to add to the repository
+  -n, --name string          the name of the repository -o, --owner string         the name of the owner, can be an organization or an authenticated user -t, --template string      the name of the JSON file that contains the template, can be a local or remote file -l, --topics strings       an array of topics to add to the repository
 ```